Military campaigns under Caliph Uthman: Conquest of North Africa

-First Muslim invasion of Iberian Peninsula (Spain)
+First Muslim invasion of Iberian Peninsula

 According to many books of Islamic history, the conquest of the Spanish section of the Iberian Peninsula is attributed to Tariq ibn-Ziyad and Musa bin Nusair in 711 – 712, in the time of the Umayyad Caliph, al-Walid I (Walid ibn Abd al-Malik).
 However, according to Muslim historian Muhammad ibn Jarir al-Tabari, Spain was first invaded some sixty years earlier during the caliphate of Uthman.
 Other prominent Muslim historians like, Ibn Kathir, have also quoted the same narration.

 According to the account of al-Tabari, when North Africa had been duly conquered by Abdullah ibn Saad, two of his generals, Abdullah ibn Nafi ibn Husain, and Abdullah ibn Nafi' ibn Abdul Qais, were commissioned to invade the coastal areas of Spain by sea.
 On this occasion Uthman is reported to have addressed a letter to the invading force.
 In the course of the letter, Uthman said:

 Constantinople will be conquered from the side of Al-Andalus.
 Thus if you conquer it you will have the honour of taking the first step towards the conquest of Constantinople.
 You will have your reward in this behalf both in this world and the next.

 No details of the campaigns in Spain during the caliphate of Uthman are given by Muhammad ibn Jarir al-Tabari or by any other historian.
 The account of al-Tabari is merely to the effect, that an Arab force aided by a Berber force landed in Spain, and succeeded in conquering the coastal areas of Al-Andalus.
 We do not know where the Muslim force landed, what resistance they met, and what parts of Spain they actually conquered.
 Anyhow, it is clear that the Muslims did conquer some parts of Spain during the caliphate of Uthman.
 Presumably the Muslims established some colonies on the coast of Spain.
 There are reasons to presume that these Muslims entered into trade relations with the rest of Spain and other parts of Europe.
 The areas were lost shortly after because of the general disorder in the empire.